 Brandon Bernard Was Imprisoned When He Was 18.
-Tomorrow, He Is Sentenced To Die
+Yesterday, He Was Killed By The State

 Even Alan Dershowitz, one of the lawyers who defended Trump during his impeachment, says he has asked the White House to look into the case and overturn the scheduled execution.
 He told The Daily Beast that “even to those who favor the death penalty in general, this is the wrong case to apply it, because of the age of the defendant at the time of the crime, the legal questions raised by the conviction, and the likelihood that he may not be guilty of a capital crime.”

-Bernard’s supporters are asking people to call the Department of Justice and ask for his sentence to be commuted to life in prison.
-For more information on the case, you can visit helpsavebrandon.com.
-You can also sign this letter to ask President Trump to stop Bernard’s execution.
+Bernard’s supporters are asking people to call the Department of Justice and ask for the sentences of other incarcerated people on death row to be commuted to life in prison.
+You can also join the action team at the National Coalition to Abolish the Death Penalty for more information, resources, and efforts to fight back.

-Note: Update: On Thursday evening, Brandon Bernard was executed by the federal government after the Supreme Court denied yet another request for delay.
-According to the Bureau of Prisons, all last-minute clemency bills were rejected prior to his execution.
-Bernard is the first to be executed in Trump's final days in office as the outgoing president plans to carry out several others.